orolyn/orolyn/docs/reference/net/sockets.rst

 Connection with sockets are performed by providing the necessary endpoint.
 For example to connect to an IP address we can use the following example.

-Create a netcat servers with port `9999`:
+Create a netcat server with port `9999`:

 .. code-block:: bash